Currently / Invincible VS · Skybound

 World of Tanks — Holiday Ops

-Led creative strategy for Holiday Ops, the biggest annual tentpole for World of Tanks, a franchise with over 350 million registered players across PC, console, and mobile.
+Led creative strategy for Holiday Ops, the biggest annual tentpole for World of Tanks, a franchise with over registered players across PC, console, and mobile.

 The core question was how to re-engage a deeply invested player base without making them feel marketed to.
 The answer was to stop making advertising and start making content.
 The campaign centered on a cinematic featuring Vinnie Jones as the seasonal ambassador, not as a spokesperson, but as a character.
 The community engaged with the film on those terms, talking about the humor and the personality rather than the promotion.